-BREAKFASTS, LUNCHES AND BREAKS The 2024 IEEE NSREC will provide breakfast and refreshments at breaks during the NSREC Short Course and Technical Sessions.
+BREAKFASTS, LUNCHES AND BREAKS

+The 2024 IEEE NSREC will provide breakfast and refreshments at breaks during the NSREC Short Course and Technical Sessions.
 Additionally, lunch will be included on Monday for the Short Course attendees.
-These meals and refreshments are for registered conference attendees only .
+These meals and refreshments are for registered conference attendees only.
 Please see the schedule for times and locations.

 The exhibitors will host a lunch on Tuesday, July 25th and Wednesday, July 26, in the Exhibit Hall.
 This lunch is for registered conference attendees and Exhibit Booth Staffers only.

+BUSINESS CENTER

-The conference is providing lunch on Thursday, July 27th, in the Trillium Ballroom.
-BUSINESS CENTER The Westin Ottawa has a Business Center.
+The Westin Ottawa has a Business Center.
 Designed to accommodate those traveling on business, this self-service facility allows guests to fax, copy, and print documents and surf the web.
 Take advantage of black and white printers as well as reliable parcel service.

-ROOMS FOR SIDE MEETINGS A few "side meeting rooms" are available for use by any registered conference attendee at the Shaw Centre on a first-come, first-served basis.
+ROOMS FOR SIDE MEETINGS

+A few "side meeting rooms" are available for use by any registered conference attendee at the Shaw Centre on a first-come, first-served basis.
 NSREC encourages side meetings to be scheduled at times other than during technical sessions.
 Send an e-mail to j.teehan@ieee.org to make side meeting reservations before the conference.
 To make a side meeting room reservation during the conference, see the NSREC Registration staff in the Rideau Canal Atrium.

 Notes: You must register for the conference before a side meeting room can be reserved!
+All audio/visual equipment and refreshments must be coordinated directly with the convention center and are the responsibility of the attendee hosting the meeting.

+PROTOCOLS/COVID-19 PREPAREDNESS:

-All audio/visual equipment and refreshments must be coordinated directly with the hotel and are the responsibility of the attendee hosting the meeting.
-HEALTH AND WELLNESS PROTOCOLS/COVID-19 PREPAREDNESS: IEEE NSREC will implement health and wellness protocols appropriate to the public health recommendations existing at the time of the conference.
+IEEE NSREC will implement health and wellness protocols appropriate to the public health recommendations existing at the time of the conference.
 Compliance with the protocols adopted by IEEE NSREC may be mandatory for in-person attendance and participation at the conference.
 We will communicate any additional information regarding the specific health and safety measures, and any necessary consents by you, to attendees and exhibitors before the conference.